viamrobotics/docs/docs/components/power-sensor/_index.md

 Power sensor components provide an API for getting measurements of voltage, current, and power consumption.

-If you have a physical power sensor, an API endpoint, or anything else that provides such measurements, use a _power sensor_ component.
+If you have a physical power sensor, an API endpoint, or anything else that provides such measurements, use a power sensor component.

 ## Available models

-To use a power sensor and get its measurements, you have to add it to your machine's configuration.
+To use a power sensor and get its measurements, you need to add it to your machine's configuration.

 Go to your machine's **CONFIGURE** page, and add a model that supports your sensor.